 My personal favourite road trip snack is Rice Krispie Squares, they are easy to eat, not messy, and count as breakfast if you want to get an early start 😉 Dining out frequently comes with the territory of road-tripping, so homemade treats go a long way.

 I also suggest bringing along a reusable water bottle and a travel mug.
 If you love coffee as much as I do, you’ll appreciate drinking it out of your own cup.
 If you prefer tea, check out this awesome tea maker travel mug that lets you brew loose-leaf tea on the go.
 Leave those to-go cups in your hotel room.
 By bringing your own, you help save the environment as well.

-A few more items to bring with you are hand sanitizer, wipes and face masks.
+A few more items to bring with you are hand sanitizer and wipes.
 This should be second nature by now, but I’m adding it to make sure you have lots.
 Be sure to use your hand sanitizer after gassing up.